-CMS has built a prototype for the silicon part of the HGCAL [2018e], and data from combined beam tests of the HGCAL silicon prototype with the CALICE SiPM-scintillator calorimeter prototype for several particle types are available.
-Highly granular calorimeters with small cell sizes (5 to 50 mm) were originally proposed already 15 years ago to reach the energy resolution for jets (bundles of particles) required by future electron-positron collider experiments.
-The CALICE Collaboration develops several concepts for highly granular calorimeters and constructs prototypes to demonstrate their capabilities and scalability to a collider detector required by future electron-positron collider experiments.
-The appearance of SiPMs capable of detecting a single photon has opened the possibility for scintillator-based calorimeters with unprecedented granularity.
-Not only the energy and position of the individual hits in a particle shower can be measured, but also the hit time, offering new ways to reconstruct these showers and reject background.
-Recently [2018f], the CALICE collaboration, with leading contributions from DESY and Russian groups, has built a SiPM-scintillator calorimeter prototype with nearly 22000 channels and exposed it to beams of several particle types and energies.
+CMS has built a prototype for the silicon part of the HGCAL [2018e].Data from combined beam tests of the HGCAL silicon prototype with the CALICE SiPM-scintillator calorimeter prototype are available for several particle types.
+Highly granular calorimeters. like the mentioned CALICE calorimeter, with small cell sizes (5 to 50 mm) were originally proposed already 15 years ago to reach the energy resolution for jets (bundles of particles) as required by future electron-positron linear collider experiments.
+The CALICE Collaboration develops several different concepts for highly granular calorimeters and constructs and tests prototypes to demonstrate their capabilities and scalability to a large multi-purpose collider detector..
+SiPM were developed in a close collaboration between MEPHI and DESY are capable of detecting a single photon.
+Later these SiPMs could be produced affordable and in larger quantities by the Russian Industry around 2004.This has opened the possibility for scintillator-based calorimeters with unprecedented granularity.
+Not only the energy and position of the individual hits in a particle shower can be measured, but also the time of the hit, offering new ways to reconstruct these showers in 5 dimensions and reject background with this knowledge.
+Recently [2018f], the CALICE Collaboration, with leading contributions from DESY and Russian groups, has built a SiPM-scintillator calorimeter prototype with nearly 22000 channels and exposed it to beams of several particle types and energies.
 In order to fully exploit the potential of this technology, new particle reconstruction and identification algorithms based on Machine Learning methods are crucial.

 The operation of highly granular calorimeters at hadron colliders is challenging with respect to their radiation tolerance.
-This is pioneered by the CMS collaboration with the on-going calorimeter upgrade for Run 3 of the LHC (phase I upgrade, installation 2017-2020) and the recently approved High Granularity CALorimeter HGCAL, the replacement of the calorimeter endcaps for the High Luminosity LHC (phase II upgrade, installation 2024).
+This is pioneered by the CMS Collaboration with the on-going calorimeter upgrade for Run 3 of the LHC (phase I upgrade, installation 2017-2020) and the recently approved High Granularity CALorimeter HGCAL, the replacement of the calorimeter endcaps for the High Luminosity LHC (phase II upgrade, installation 2024).
 For the phase I upgrade, parts of the hadronic calorimeter have already been equipped with SiPMs, allowing for an improved readout granularity.
-Remaining parts will follow in 2019 and 2020.
+Remaining parts will be finished in 2019 and 2020.
 Calibration and monitoring of the stability of the SiPM signals in the harsh radiation environment at the LHC are essential for the performance of the calorimeter.
 So far, the single photoelectron resolution (SPE) of the SiPM provide the most robust technique for calibration.
-With increasing radiation dose, the SiPMs lose the SPE resolution and new method had to be developed recently.
+With increasing radiation dose, the SiPMs lose the SPE resolution and a new method had to be developed recently.
 The preliminary results from the already installed SiPMs show the applicability of the new approach, but the expected dose for the remaining phase I upgrade SiPMs is more than a factor of 10 higher than studied so far, and the phase II upgrade will have to operate at up to a factor 1000 higher doses.
-Deep Learning regression techniques similar to the one applied in the data analysis are a promising approach to build models for radiation damage and the calibration of the calorimeter under such harsh radiation conditions.
+Deep Learning regression techniques similar to the one applied in the data analysis are a promising approach to build models for radiation damage, the calibration and the monitoring of the calorimeter under such harsh radiation conditions.

 The large datasets of Run III and the High Luminosity Phase will need highly efficient computing workflows.
 The application of Artificial Intelligence methods will allow to automate data processing steps where at present still human intervention is unavoidable.
-Again, Deep Learning driven decisions techniques may help to speed up the operations.
+Again, Deep Learning driven decisions techniques may help to speed up the operations, make them efficient with less manpower need.

-1.1 Project-related publications (Alphabetically by first author
+1.1 Project-related publications (Alphabetically by first author)